sumeet-chand/engineering-notes/Devices/gameboy_setup_guide.md

 5. Everdrive GBA mini
 * Same as G7
 * Supports gba games/nes/sega master system/game gear ROMS
+* Uses an emulator (Goomba/Jagoomba) to play GB games therefore cannot use widescreen, or colorise old GB games as feature tied to authentic hardware firmware on GBC/GBA models however does come with advantages such as using speed/turbo in game etc.,

 6. EZ Flash Omega Definitive edition - best flashcart for GBA
 * Same as G7
 * Supports gba games/nes/sega master system/game gear ROMS and many more with installable third party emulators etc., (see GBATemp SimpleDE custom theme for more details)
 * FRAM saving
+* requires restart and confirmation to save
 * Includes Slot2 features (GBA to DS trading/multiplayer, RAM Expansion, Rumble mode)
 * Advanced computer like UI with ability to read many file types e.g, TXT, BMP, JPG etc., with proper file storage
 * Game thumbails
 * Customisable UI (see GBATemp SimpleDE custom theme for more details)
+* Uses an emulator (Goomba/Jagoomba) to play GB games therefore cannot use widescreen, or colorise old GB games as feature tied to authentic hardware firmware on GBC/GBA models however does come with advantages such as using speed/turbo in game etc.,

 ### Everdrive G7 SETUP